Spinach Spaghetti with garlic crumbs

 Parmesan cheese: With its nutty flavor, aged Parmesan cheese is the best, but pecorino cheese works just fine.
 You’re welcome to skip the cheese and keep the recipe vegan.

-Lemon juice: Freshly squeezed lemon juice provides a touch of bright and zesty acidity and maximizes your iron absorption and nutrients from the spinach.
+Lemon: Freshly squeezed lemon juice and some lemon zest provide the bright and zesty acidity that enhances the flavors and maximises your iron absorption and nutrients from the spinach.

 Salt and pepper: Season to taste before serving.
-If you wish, add a touch of chili flakes (aka red pepper flakes) to add some heat.
+To add some heat, add a touch of chilli flakes (aka red pepper flakes).

 Serving suggestions